eamonnk/appinfra/Modules/M04-Third Party and Open Source Tool integration with Azure/L02-Puppet with Azure/04-Manifest files.md

 }
 ```

-> **Note**: You can download customer Puppet modules that have been created by Puppet and the Puppet community on <a href="https://forge.puppet.com/" target="_blank"><span style="color: #0066cc;" color="#0066cc">https://forge.puppet.com/</span></a>. **Puppetforge** is a community repository that contains 1000s of modules that you can download and use or modify as you need, so you do not have to create modules from scratch yourself.
+> :information_source: You can download modules for Puppet that have been created by Puppet and the Puppet community from [Puppetforge](https://forge.puppet.com/).
+>
+> Puppetforge is a community repository that contains lots of modules for download, reuse and modification.
+Reusing modules can save you coding and testing time.